Allegro secures financing for clinical trial preparations in osteoarthritis

 Participants in the financing round were Annie Vereecken, a member of Allegro’s Board of Directors where she represents Heran B.V., a leading biotech investor; Noshaq S.A., a specialized life sciences investment manager from Liege, Jürgen Ingels, a Belgian serial entrepreneur and the founder of Smartfin, a leading European venture capital investor, and Piet Van Waes, partner at Belgian investment company Tilleghem.

-Allegro’s hydrocelin contains cross-linked microparticles that are designed to act as tiny shock absorbers in the synovial fluid of joints affected by osteoarthritis.
+Allegro’s hydrocelin contains inert cross-linked microparticles that are designed to act as tiny shock absorbers in the synovial fluid of joints affected by osteoarthritis.
 Restoring the shock-absorbing capacity of the synovial fluid is intended to provide pain relief and protect cartilage.
-The product is designed to be administered by injection once yearly.
+The device is designed to be administered by injection once yearly.
 In April, Allegro presented positive preclinical data demonstrating the satisfactory safety profile of hydrocelin at the World Congress on Osteoporosis, Osteoarthritis and Musculoskeletal Diseases (WCO) in Rome.
 In addition to this pyrogenicity study, the company has found a satisfactory safety record in preclinical studies assessing irritation, delayed sensitization and systemic toxicity.
 In February, the company was awarded the Companion Animals Prize from more than 160 applicants at the prestigious Animal Health Europe 2025 Conference (AHNTI) in London.

 Important information